 - VISION GOVERNMENT SOLUTIONS TO CONDUCT MANCHESTER’S 2021 FULL STATISTICAL REVALUATION

 The Appraisal Firm of Vision Government Solutions has been hired by the City of Manchester to begin a City wide Valuation Update.
 The following is a general outline and explanation of each phase of the project.

 Vision Government Solutions will be working with the Assessor’s Office to make the revaluation process a successful one.
 All contractors’ vehicle information will be on file with the Manchester Police Department and the Board of Assessors should you have any questions.

 PHASE 1: DATA COLLECTION

-The first phase, Data Collection of properties that have sold between April 1, 2015 and March 31, 2016 will begin in March 2016.
-During this phase "Listers" will visit each property and physically inspect the interior and measure the exterior of each building.
-These Listers note the buildings location, size, age, and quality of construction, improvements, topography, utilities, and numerous other characteristics both inside and out.
-To ensure that a home was inspected, the homeowner is asked to sign the data collection form to verify that the inspection took place.
+The first phase, Data Collection of properties that have sold or had building permits issued between April 1, 2020 and March 31, 2021 will begin in March 2021.
+During this phase "Listers" will visit each property.
+Interior inspections are not being conducted this year, due to COVID concerns.
+Listers will physically inspect and measure the exterior of each building.
+The Listers note the buildings location, size, age, and quality of construction, improvements, topography, utilities, and numerous other characteristics.
+The homeowner may be asked to verify interior information at the door, maintaining a reasonable social distance.
 The entire process takes approximately 15 minutes.